abstrackt/SimpleCAD/README.md

 # SimpleCAD

-A simple CAD interface written from ground-up in C# using OpenTK and ImGUI.NET.
+A simple CAD interface written from the ground-up in C# using OpenTK and ImGUI.NET.
 It allows the user to create models using a variety of surfaces and figures.

 Currently implemented types of objects are: